lucyfarnik/SAE-Layer-Computation/README.md

 ## Structure and credit
 The `sae_training` directory comes from [Joseph Bloom's excellent SAE training library](https://github.com/jbloomAus/mats_sae_training).
+The `sae_dashboards` directory mostly comes from [Callum McDougall's SAE visualizer codebase](https://github.com/callummcdougall/sae_visualizer), with some modifications by Joseph Bloom (which can be found in his SAE training library), and others by myself.
+The `feature_viz/sae_visualizer` and `feature_viz/sae_vis` are also both from Callum — I was doing some quick monkey patching on them.

 `weights` contains the trained SAE artifacts.
 File names in this directory correspond to the hyperparameters of the SAE.